cconsta1/ABMA/index.md

 ## Part III: LEARNING TO FLY
 <a name="Chapter 7"></a>
 ### Chapter 7: Modeling with Spatial Data: Bringing the GIS World to ABM
-<i> • Types of spatial data • Tutorial on how to handle GIS data in NetLogo • How to model spatial interactions? • Where to find GIS data • Artificial landscapes • Code optimization with the profiler extension </i>
+<i> • Types of spatial data • Handling GIS data in NetLogo • Modeling spatial interactions • Finding GIS data • Artificial landscapes • Code optimization with the Profiler extension </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch7" target="_blank"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 8"></a>
 ### Chapter 8: Modeling with Relational Data: Relationships & Exchange using Network Science
-<i> • Theory to data modeling spectrum • What is relational data? • Tutorial on NetLogo’s network extension • Fundamentals of network science • How to test the code? </i>
+<i> • Theory to data modeling spectrum • Working with relational data • Tutorial on NetLogo’s Network extension • Fundamentals of network science • Testing code </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch8" target="_blank"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>

 <a name="Chapter 9"></a>
 ### Chapter 9: Data Analysis: Leveraging Data Science to Explore ABM Results
-<i> • The principles of experiment design • Tutorial on NetLogo BehaviorSpace • Calibration, sensitivity analysis, parameter sweep • How to analyze output data in Excel, R, or Python? • What is emergence? • Dissemination of ABMs </i>
+<i> • Principles of experiment design • Tutorial in NetLogo BehaviorSpace • Calibration, sensitivity analysis, and parameter sweep • Analyzing output data in Excel, R, and Python • What is emergence? • Documentation and dissemination of ABMs </i>

 <a style="color: #E66100" href="https://www.npr.org/" target="_blank"> Chapter as PDF </a>  <a style="color: #E66100" href="https://github.com/SantaFeInstitute/ABMA/tree/master/ch9" target="_blank"> Chapter Code Repo on GitHub </a>  <a style="color: #E66100" href="#Agent-Based Modeling for Archaeology">Back to Top</a>